 Build a Portfolio With the Best Vanguard Funds

-There's so much to choose from!
-Vanguard may be the go-to place for investing in index funds, but they also have some of the best actively-managed funds money can buy.
-With such a broad selection of high-quality, low-cost mutual funds, there's no need to invest with other fund companies.
+There are options for every type of investor.
+Vanguard may be the go-to source for investing in index funds, but it also offers some of the best actively managed funds money can buy.
+With such a broad selection of high-quality, low-cost mutual funds, most investors can build a strong portfolio using only Vanguard funds.

 Start With the Best Portfolio Structure

-The portfolio is built around a "core holding," such as a large-cap stock index mutual fund, which represents the largest portion of the portfolio, and other types of funds—the "satellite holdings"—each consisting of smaller portions of the portfolio to finish the whole.
+Before you choose the best Vanguard funds to use for your portfolio, it may be helpful to review a simple but effective portfolio structure, called core and satellite.
+In this strategy, your portfolio is built around a "core holding," such as a large-cap stock index mutual fund, which represents the largest portion of the portfolio.
+Other types of funds—the "satellite holdings"—comprise smaller portions of the portfolio and serve to balance out the risk level.

 The satellites typically consist of funds from various categories, such as foreign stock, small-cap stock, bond funds, and sometimes sector funds.

-The primary objective of this portfolio design is to reduce risk through diversification (putting your eggs in different baskets) while outperforming (obtaining higher returns than) a standard benchmark for performance, such as the S&P 500 Index.
+The primary objective of this portfolio design is to reduce risk through diversification (putting your eggs in different baskets) while outperforming a standard benchmark for performance, such as the S&P 500 Index.

 Sample Portfolio of the Best Vanguard Funds